 So how has the traditional Irish breakfast changed?
 A recent survey revealed that 39% of Irish people rate sausages as the most essential ingredient in a Full Irish Breakfast.
 The survey, carried out by supermarket Aldi, also revealed a variety of unusual “extras” that some of us add to our breakfasts.
 And by “extras” we mean weird stuff.

 It was neck and neck in the egg department.
-Fried eggs beat poached eggs (37% of the vote vs 33%) and only 2% of people said that they don’t eat eggs with their fry.
+Fried eggs beat poached eggs (37% of the vote vs 33%) and only 2% of people said that they don’t eat eggs with their fry at all.
 Weirdos.

-30% of people admitted to going in search of a full Irish when they are away on holiday, and ketchup was the sauce of choice for the majority of people (48%), choosing it over brown sauce and relish.
+30% of people admitted to going in search of a full Irish when they are away on holiday.

 -Pile everything on top of the toast and eat it all in one go